 When you are stressed out, your body loses pantothenic acid.
 This acid is important because it aids the body in removing uric acid, and when levels of pantothenic acid are low, uric acid is high, which leads to gout.
 It’s hard to avoid stress, whether caused by work, relationships, or any other factor, but when that stress is long-term, it can be a trigger for gout.

 Poorly fitting shoes

 Even the wrong pair of shoes that rubs the wrong way can trigger a painful flare.
-Make sure the toe area or toe box of your sneakers, work shoes, and dress shoes is wide enough to accomodate your feet without awkward pinching or rubbing.
-You’ll be especially glad if a gout attack does occur, as you may not be able to tolerate anything coming into contact with your toes.
+Make sure the toe area or toe box of your sneakers, work shoes, and dress shoes is wide enough to accommodate your feet without awkward pinching or rubbing.
+You'll be especially glad if a gout attack does occur, as you may not be able to tolerate anything coming into contact with your toes.

 Managing other medical conditions and taking the medications that treat them can lead to gout.
 These conditions include high blood pressure, diabetes, metabolic syndrome, heart disease, and kidney disease.
 Unfortunately, some of the medications that treat these illnesses also lead to gout.
 Diuretics that treat high blood pressure or heart disease; drugs like aspirin that contain salicylate; vitamin B3 and nicotinic acid; immune suppressing drugs; and drugs that treat Parkinson’s disease may increase the level of uric acid in your blood or block your kidneys from excreting uric acid.

 Each time your gout attacks, take note in a journal, app, or calendar about what you ate and drank and what was happening in your life (for example, a sports injury, too much rich dessert over the holidays, or high levels of stress).
 Keeping track will help you and your doctor learn the nuances of your personal triggers to help you avoid future flares.